greg7mdp/rippled/docs/sidechain/spec.md

 Sidechain: Where the assets from the mainchain are wrapped.

-Witness server: A server that listens for transactions on the main and side chains and signs attestations used to prove that certain events happened on each chain.
+Witness server: A server that listens for transactions on one or both of the chains and signs attestations used to prove that certain events happened on a chain.

 ## List of new transactions